andrejmoltok/azrael-map/docs/Documentation.md

 ## Project Overview

 This project is an interactive map for a fantasy game that displays the world map along with the current locations of characters and ongoing quests.
-The map is built using LeafletJS and Next.js, with data scraped from a website using CheerioJS, processed by Cortex AI, and stored in MongoDB.
+The map is built using OpenLayers API and Next.js, with data scraped from a website using CheerioJS, processed by Cortex AI, and stored in MongoDB.

 # Table of Contents